- What is Marketing?

 Explore the Data

-Whether you love receiving new email or loathe the next piece of spam entering your inbox, there’s no denying the power of email marketing.
-Understanding what types of messaging resonates with your audience is vital to your email marketing success.
-A/B testing your email campaigns is an easy, straight-forward approach to seeing what works and learning how to better communicate with your market.
+Whether you love receiving new emails or loathe the next piece of spam entering your inbox, there’s no denying the power of email marketing.
+Understanding what types of messaging resonate with your audience is vital to your email marketing success.
+A/B testing your email campaigns is an easy, straightforward approach to seeing what works and learning how to better communicate with your market.
 Read more on this topic.

 While you achieve an anecdotal understanding of your progress while marketing, numbers don’t lie.
 Seeing your growth from the start helps you to appreciate your marketing’s power.
 Read more on this topic.

 It’s no secret, mobile web usage is here and here to stay.
 Mobile devices like cell phones and tablets are ubiquitous and people often own more than one.
 The convenience of the hardware created an expectation of software convenience, and this convenience is fueled by speed and accessibility.

 Responsive web design solves many of the challenges of speed and accessibility by considering the needs of the mobile community at the website’s conception.